- 1 of

 Painting the Town Colorful

-Until recently, public art displays had been prohibited in downtown Danville, Kentucky.
-The Heart of Danville has supported more than 100 major renovation projects, installed the community’s first mural in what is planned as an artists’ alley.
+Until recently, public art displays were prohibited in downtown Danville, Kentucky.
+The nonprofit Heart of Danville has supported more than 100 major renovation projects and it installed the community’s first mural in what is planned as an artists’ alley.

 - 6 of